c0deur/Structured-dotmil-domains/README.md

 # Relevance
 All listed dotmil domains was alive at the moment of publication (bad records was filtered - domains with DNS errors, ConnectFailure, etc. - but sure, we could miss something).
 We will check and update the lists in the future.
 The domains with 403, 404, 401, 500 codes, TrustFailure or other SSL problems was listed too.
+In general, this repository contains around 2000 valid domain records.

 # Testing
 Some subdomains is not accessible on port 80, so `https://` prefix is required upon testing.
 Also some domains requires `www.` prefix.
 Avoid the using of automated tools - DoD firewalls can block your IP address and even IP pool, and you will loose access to the some part of domains.
 If you still want to use it - make sure that you set the delay between requests (2-3 sec. minimum).